Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/04-pages/page-02.md

 For our class, we will create some of our **assignment/** and **project/** directories with a sub-directory called **pages/**.
 It will contain all of our additional `.html` pages, not <u>any</u> of which will be called `index.html`.

-This is good for those of us learning directory structure for the first time, but because these sub-directories will not have an `index.html` file to request, `https://www.baseurl.com/pages/` will likely return a 404 error.
+This structure is suitable for learning directory structure for the first time, but because these sub-directories will not have an `index.html` file to request, `https://www.baseurl.com/pages/` will likely return a 404 error.

 <div id="code-heading">Directory Tree</div>